Dupuytren’s Disease Specialist in Houston, TX

-Firm pits, nodules, and cords may cause the fingers to bend into the palm, a condition called Dupuytren’s contracture.
-The disease will also sometimes cause thickening on top of knuckles (the fingers’ knuckle pads).
+This disease can lead to Dupuytren’s contracture, where firm pits, nodules, and cords cause the fingers to bend into the palm, sometimes accompanied by thickening on top of the knuckles.

 Dupuytren’s disease presents with firm lumps and pits within the palm.
 Thick cords sometimes develop, stretching from the palm into one or more fingers, generally the ring and little fingers, causing bending of the fingers.
-In many cases, both hands are affected, though it is sometimes just one.
+In many cases, both hands are affected, though it can sometimes just be one.

 Though initial lumps may be uncomfortable, Dupuytren’s disease is not typically painful.
 Early presentations may be noticed because it is challenging to place a hand flat on an even surface, such as a table, or putting hands into pockets.
 Some patients progress dramatically, and some only ever grow minimal lumps or cords.
 It’s generally thought that the earlier the age of onset with Dupuytren’s disease, the more severe the disease will progress.